karoldabro/time-machine/README.md

 # Time machine
-This package allows relatively to move in time database data.
-It will automatically select all fields that store datetime and move them by given period or to particular date, relatively from it current value.
+This package allows to move in time database data.
+It automatically selects all fields that store datetime and move them by given period or to particular date, relatively from it current value.
+See example to check more details.
 ## Motivation
-Sometimes is need to move in time some data on development environment.
-For example generating invoice for your customer.
-Thanks to this package you're able to simulate time passed to next invoice cycle and generate invoice like it was generated in previous cycle.
+This package might be useful in a pre-prod environment to test log lasting processes.
+For example generating customer invoice.
+Usually invoices are generated in a 30 days period.
+You might move
+customer and all it's data into previous invoice cycle (30 days in to past) and effectively simulate whole invoice cycle like that customer was created 30 days ago.
 ## Installation
 First install main package:
 ```shell